envoyproxy/gateway/site/content/en/contributions/design/backend.md

 * In some cases, Envoy Gateway may reject references to a `Backend` resource.
 For example, a backend with a UDS address will be rejected on xRoute references.
 * All attributes of the Envoy Gateway extended `BackendRef` resource MUST be implemented for the `Backend` resource.
+* A `Backend` resource referenced by `BackendObjectReference` will be translated to Envoy Gateway's IR DestinationSetting.
+  As such, all `BackendAdresses` are treated as equivalent endpoints with identical weights, TLS settings, etc.
 * Gateway-API and Envoy Gateway policies that attach to Services ([BackendTLSPolicy][], [BackendLBPolicy][]) MUST support attachment to the `Backend` resource in Envoy Gateway.
-Policies may attach to a named section of the `Backend` resource (the `backendAddress.name` field).
+* Policy attachment to a named section of the `Backend` resource (the `backendAddress.name` field) is not supported at this time.
+Currently, `BackendObjectReference` can only select ports, and not generic section names.
+Hence, a named section of `Backend` cannot be referenced by routes, and so attachment of policies to named sections will create translation ambiguity.
+Users that wish to attach policies to some of the `BackendAddresses` in a `Backend` resource can use multiple `Backend` resources and pluralized `BackendRefs` instead.
 * The `Backend` API SHOULD support other Gateway-API backend features, such as [Backend Protocol Selection][].
   Translation of explicit upstream application protocol setting MUST be consistent with the existing implementation for `Service` resources.